 By dave | January 2, 2023

 Within TcMenu designer there is a bitmap creation utility, it can take most common file formats as its source, and convert them to a format suitable for use in tcMenu (and many other libraries too).
 The bitmap creation utility is located in the “Code->Bitmap/Widget creation tool”.
-It can create both straight bitmaps and title widgets to either the clipboard or a file.
+It can create header files for bitmaps or title widgets to either the clipboard or a file.
 Let’s first go through what it can create at the moment.

 Using the user interface